hyperledger/besu-docs/docs/Tutorials/Contracts/Deploying-Contracts.md

 An alternative to using `eth_sendSignedTransaction` is using [`eth_sendTransaction`](https://eth.wiki/json-rpc/API).
 However, Hyperledger Besu does not support the `eth_sendTransaction` API call and keeps account management separate for stronger security.
-Instead, Besu uses [EthSigner](https://docs.ethsigner.consensys.net/en/stable/) paired with Besu to make the `eth_sendTransaction` API call.
+Instead, Besu uses [EthSigner](https://docs.ethsigner.consensys.net/en/stable/) to make the `eth_sendTransaction` API call.

 An example can be found in the [Developer Quickstart](../Developer-Quickstart.md) where the RPCNode is paired with EthSigner.